-- 2 Prepare a new TAP device and assign it to the user who runs the script.
-TAP devices are virtual network devices often used for virtualization and emulation setups. - 3 Bring up the newly created TAP network interface. - 4 Make a 1-second pause to make sure the new TAP network interface is really up. - 5 Add the new TAP device to the network bridge br0. - 6 The ifname= suboption specifies the name of the TAP network interface used for bridging. - Before qemu-system-ARCH connects to a network bridge, it checks the script and down-script and down-script after it exits the network environment.
+- Prepare a new TAP device and assign it to the user who runs the script.
+TAP devices are virtual network devices often used for virtualization and emulation setups. - 3 Bring up the newly created TAP network interface. - Make a 1-second pause to make sure the new TAP network interface is really up. - 6 Add the new TAP device to the network bridge br0. - 6 The ifname= suboption specifies the name of the TAP network interface used for bridging. - Before qemu-system-ARCH connects to a network bridge, it checks the script and down-script values.
+If it finds the specified scripts on the VM Host Server file system, it runs the script before it connects to the network bridge and downscript after it exits the network environment.
 You can use these scripts to set up and tear down the bridged interfaces.
-By default, /etc/qemu-ifup">/etc/qemu-ifup and /etc/qemu-ifdown">/etc/qemu-ifdown are examined.
-If script=no and downscript=no are specified, the script execution is disabled and you need to take care of it manually. - 8 Deletes the TAP interface from a network bridge br0. - 9 Sets the state of the TAP device to down. - 10 Tear down the TAP device.
+By default, /etc/qemu-ifup and /etc/qemu-ifdown are examined.
+If script=no and downscript=no are specified, the script execution is disabled and you need to take care of it manually. - 8 Deletes the TAP interface from a network bridge br0. - Sets the state of the TAP device to down. - 10 Tear down the TAP device.

-35.4.3.2 Connecting to a bridge with gemu-bridge-helper
+35.4.3.2 Connecting to a bridge with qemu-bridge-helper

 Another way to connect VM Guest to a network through a network bridge is by means of the qemu-bridge-helper helper program.
 It configures the TAP interface for you, and attaches it to the specified bridge.
-The default helper executable is /usr/lib/qemu-bridge-helper">/usr/lib/qemu-bridge-helper.
+The default helper executable is /usr/lib/qemu-bridge-helper.
 The helper executable is setuid root, which is only executable by the members of the virtualization group (kvm).
 Therefore the qemu-system-ARCH command itself does not need to be run under root privileges.